Contact Burnham Law today

 A STRATEGIC MINDSET

-Abraham Lincoln once famously said, “He who represents himself has a fool for a client.”
+Abraham Lincoln famously once said, “He who represents himself has a fool for a client.”
 I believe this statement applies to everyone, including attorneys, especially in the area of divorce and family law.
 Why is that?
 Divorce and family law attorneys know the law, so why are they themselves fools if they don’t hire an attorney?
 The answer is simple and basic: emotions.
 Emotions are kryptonite to strategic thinking, and a divorce (especially with children) is often nothing less than a glob of anger, fear, worry, and frustration.
 Divorces bring out the worst in both clients and many attorneys.
 A strategic mindset is unemotional and focused.
 Colorado is a no-fault state which means that “fault” is irrelevant.
 What is relevant, for our purposes, is data collection.

 This doesn’t mean that you shouldn’t analyze the value of hiring an attorney and whether it makes financial sense.
 A lot of our work at Burnham Law includes representing people who didn’t use a lawyer during their divorce, or they were represented poorly, and we are tasked with “fixing” the case.
 Some cases are not fixable at that point.
 So I strongly encourage you to hire a qualified attorney if: 1. there is a disparity in income and/or income potential; 2.
 There are children of the marriage and the parties have fundamental disagreements about the children’s best interests; or 3. there are marital assets and there is a disagreement about how the marital estate will be divided.
 Even if the parties are amicable and committed to resolving the matter without “fighting,” always have a competent attorney review the final agreements before they are submitted to the court.